MekhyW/CookieBaker-AI/README.md

 - Model chosen based on SFW boolean (two fine-tuned Gemma2-2B)
 - Join prompt with media tokenization layer output if any, and query model accordingly
-- Postgres chat memory is used for short-term memory
+- Postgres is used for chat-specific memory
-- QDrant vector store is used for long-term memory
 - SerpAPI tool is used for web search if internet connection is available
 - n8n sub-workflow tool is used for retrieving available commands schema and assembling json for command execution
 - Response is stored in chat context and returned